Updated: Jul 26, 2022

 Autumn - London Marathon & Cambridge Half

 We don't have to tell you the London Marathon is a big deal.
 That's understood.
 Every year, it attracts the fastest, keenest and best prepared runners in the country and beyond.
 The Stable was on site.
 Marathon expert Brad Courtney-Pinn was the first Belgrave Harriers across the line in a PB of 2:33:18.
 Most impressive, perhaps, is his ability to keep his composure and just go with the flow when the going gets really rough.
 We can all take a lesson from the Devon dude.
 On the women's side, it was Jess Saunders who stole the show with a massive 2:53:39 run.
 She said: "I never thought I would run a time like that in my life".
 Brace yourself, Jess!
 It's going to get much faster than that.

-At the end of October, a handful of Stallions took to Cambridge for the half marathon.
-Of the three Stallions racing, it was Arne Dumez who led the charge.
+At the end of October, a small group took to Cambridge for the half marathon.
+Of the three men racing, it was Arne Dumez who led the charge.
 Since the first Log Book entry, Arne moved to North Yorkshire so this was his first real opportunity to reconnect with the team.
 A PB of almost exactly 2mins saw him place 10th.
-Fun fact: James Fox, who had run 10 miles of the course with Arne before pulling away in the final 5km, now also trains with The Stable.
+Fun fact: James Fox, who had run 10 miles of the course with Arne before pulling away in the final 5km, is now also a proud Belgrave Harrier.
 Coach Matt wasn't far behind - only four places, in fact - and proved the summer speed was still there.
 He closed hard but just missed out on a sub72 clocking.